dreamworkerln/StarGame/readme.md

-A D - rotate ship
+A D - rotate ship ( + SHIFT to slow down rotation)
 W S - throttle level controls
 Space - push-to-max throttle (better use this)